- How do genes get outside the skin? Mechanisms underlying Gene×Environment interactions in child externalizing problems

 - Research conducted at: Universiteit van Amsterdam

-CHAPTER 4: Intervention effectiveness of The Incredible Years: New insights into sociodemographic and intervention-based moderators (Embargo until 01 December 2018)
+CHAPTER 4: Intervention effectiveness of The Incredible Years: New insights into sociodemographic and intervention-based moderators (Embargo up to and including 1 December 2018)

 CHAPTER 5: Gene-by-Intervention interaction including The Incredible Years, COMT and MAOA: Is reward sensitivity a mechanism?
-(Embargo until 01 December 2018)
+(Embargo up to and including 1 December 2018)

 CHAPTER 6: Does The Incredible Years reduce child externalizing problems through improved parenting?
-The role of child 5-HTTLPR genotype and negative affectivity (Embargo until 01 December 2018)
+The role of child 5-HTTLPR genotype and negative affectivity (Embargo up to and including 1 December 2018)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.